jumpinjackie/forge-e33-mod/custom/design/CARDLIST.md

 > Renoir: We painted hundreds of Canvas worlds, pushing the very boundaries of creation.
 And she never let me forget that every day we spend here has a price.

 Sounds like some black enchantment that trades life for resources

 > Act 3: Renoir final boss battle post-script
-> Renoir: 67 years.
-67 years I spent trapped within the Monolith.
-But I persisted.
-I persisted.
-Do you know why?
-Do you know why I CANNOT leave her or you behind?
-This is what I see every day.
-I cannot spend another day with living corpses.

-Some kind of portal enchantment.
-What that portal represents in MTG terms?
-Don't know yet.

-> Act 3: Renoir final boss battle post-script
 > Renoir: I'll keep the light on for you.
 I hope you find peace.
 Hold on to each other.